spikeheap/spikeheap.github.io/app/_drafts/docker-speedy-dependencies.md

 #### Private repositories on BitBucket, GitLab, etc.

-Most other services provide token-based access to raw files, and I'll leave it as an exercise for the reader to work out their intricacies.
+Most other services provide token-based access to raw files, and an exercise for the reader to work out their intricacies.
 [This StackOverflow answer](http://stackoverflow.com/a/34499948/384693) demonstrates it working for BitBucket.

 Be sure to consider where your keys/tokens may be exposed.
 The GitHub example uses tokens specific to each file/revision pair, so the cost of an exposed key is quite small.
 If you're exposing your private API key which gives write-access to your repository, things are a little different 😱😨😰.